 The DAC reserves the right to fund only part of the application based on identified funding priorities and the differential strength of components of the proposal.
 For example, an applicant might ask for the funding of several activities, only one of which has a clear evidence base of effectiveness in reducing substance abuse.
 In that case, the DAC could choose to recommend the funding of only one activity, not the full proposal.
 Such a decision would clearly be delineated in the DAC's recommendation to the jurisdictions.

-No assumptions should be made that an SUF grant will be awarded annually.
-OSF funds will only be awarded so long as opioid settlement funds are distributed by cities.
+so long as opioid settlement funds are distributed by cities.

 GRANT CYCLE and FUND AVAILABILITY